sahildshah1/minimal-mistakes/_posts/2018-08-17-nbaspreads_dotplot.md

-When sports betting was [legalized](https://www.nytimes.com/2018/05/14/us/politics/supreme-court-sports-betting-new-jersey.html) this summer, it sparked a debate amongst my friends about whether Vegas is accurate over the course of a season across the NBA  (or if there's a bias that we could theoretically exploit to `beat the house.')
+When sports betting was [legalized](https://www.nytimes.com/2018/05/14/us/politics/supreme-court-sports-betting-new-jersey.html) this summer, it sparked a debate amongst my friends about whether Vegas is accurate in setting spreads over the course of a season across the NBA  (or if there's a bias that we could theoretically exploit to `beat the house.')

 In addition to taking bets on whether a team will win or lose straight up, Vegas